Hyundai Ioniq 3 set for mid-2026 sales launch after April 20 world premiere

 After introducing larger, higher-margin models like the Ioniq 6, Ioniq 5, and Ioniq 9, Hyundai is turning its attention to smaller, more accessible EVs.
-The next entry is the Hyundai Ioniq 3, expected in mid-2026, which was previewed by the Concept Three at the IAA Mobility 2025 in Munich.
+The next entry is the Hyundai Ioniq 3, which has been confirmed for its reveal at the Milan Design Week on April 20.
+Its market release is set for mid-2026.

 Design

-We studied the Hyundai Concept Three in person at Auto Zurich 2025, and it’s clearly a design exercise that pushes well beyond what the production Ioniq 3 will offer next year.
+We studied the Hyundai Concept Three in person at Auto Zurich 2025, and it’s clearly a design exercise that pushes well beyond what the production Ioniq 3 will offer.
 The shape looks futuristic, but the basic proportions and stance look close to what’s already been seen in prototypes on public roads.

 In person, the car’s rear end stands out immediately.
 The ducktail spoiler is huge, more like something fitted on a performance car than a compact EV.
 The rear glass is short, which limits visibility, and the diffuser below it is oversized for an urban hatchback.